Gem Profile- Mother of Pearl

 How Mother of Pearl Forms

-The outer layer of the shell is called the peristacum and is the first layer to form around the animal.
-This organic layer of conchiolin, is made of keratin proteins similar to our skin, but are dark brown, black or blue and are very hard.
+The outer layer of the shell, called the peristacum, is the first layer to form around the animal.
+This organic layer of conchiolin is made of keratin proteins, similar to our skin, but it is dark brown, black, or blue and very hard.

 Judy Ellis's Gem Profile- Mother of Pearl - , General Education, , Abalone pendant

-Because the aragonite in this final layer is platelets rather than crystals, it is transparent and mimics the wavelength of visible light.
-This means that some light is reflected while other light is absorbed, making the MOP iridescent.
-The word iridescence comes from the Greek word for rainbow, which is iris
+Because the aragonite in this layer is made of platelets rather than crystals, it is transparent and interacts with visible light.
+Some light is reflected while other light is absorbed, giving MOP its iridescence.
+The word "iridescence" comes from the Greek word for rainbow, iris.

 Judy Ellis's Gem Profile- Mother of Pearl - , General Education, , Mother of pearl in Gold filled wire